dretee/EXPENSE_TRACKER/README.md

 - **Easy Expense Entry:** Input expense details, including item name, category, and price, with a simple and intuitive interface.
 - **Expense Categorization:** Predefined categories (FOOD, HOME, WORK, FUN, MISC) to classify each expense for better organization.
 - **Budget Monitoring:** Track your total expenses and remaining budget against a predefined monthly budget.
-- **Data Persistence:** The expenses data is stored in a CSV file, making it easy to access and analyze your spending history.
+- **Data Persistence:** The expense data is stored in a CSV file, making it easy to access and analyze your spending history.

 ## How to Use